 \section{Conclusion and discussion}

-In this paper, we have studied the quantum-corrected black hole thermodynamics due to the off-shell geometries in the gravitational path integral.
+In this paper, we have studied the quantum-corrected effective thermodynamics of RN-AdS black holes due to off-shell geometries in a reduced gravitational path integral.
 The density matrix and probability distribution of the geometries, both on-shell and off-shell, can be obtained by the Euclidean path integral method.
 The probability distribution of the off-shell geometries can be non-zero for finite $G_\tN$, as shown in Fig. \ref{Pdistribution}.
 Using the density matrix and the probability distribution, all the physical quantities should be defined as ensemble-averaged ones.
-Moreover, in the semi-classical limit $G_\tN \to 0$, the ensemble-averaged quantities recover the quantities we usually see in the black hole thermodynamics.
+Moreover, in the semi-classical limit $G_\tN \to 0$, the ensemble-averaged quantities recover the quantities we usually see in black hole thermodynamics.

 Based on the ensemble-averaged theory, we can obtain the corrected quantities by working out the corresponding integral.
 For relatively small $G_\tN$, expanding the integral around the on-shell configuration is a good approximation.
-This gives us the one-loop corrected quantities.
-It can be easily checked that the one-loop corrected quantities satisfy the four thermodynamic laws; thus, we have a well-defined thermodynamics.
-It is worth emphasizing that the one-loop effective action consistent with all the corrected quantities is associated with a logarithmic correction.
+This gives us the quantum-corrected quantities.
+It can be easily checked that the effective quantities satisfy the four thermodynamic laws; thus, we have a well-defined thermodynamics.
+It is worth emphasizing that the effective action consistent with all the corrected quantities is associated with a logarithmic correction.
 Correspondingly, there is a logarithm term in the effective entropy and the effective free energy.
 The logarithm term originates from the off-shell geometries in the gravitational path integral, rather than quantum matter.

 The phase transition behavior is thoroughly analyzed in the corrected thermodynamics.
 The phase diagrams are obtained for different $G_\tN$ values characterizing the amount of off-shell geometries included.
 In the semi-classical limit, all the phase transition behavior of RN-AdS black holes can be recovered.
 However, with larger values of $G_\tN$, the influence of off-shell geometries on the coexistence curve is pretty obvious as shown in Fig. \ref{phase-diagram}.
 The region where we have first-order phase transitions becomes smaller for larger $G_\tN$, and the transitions tend to happen at lower temperatures.
 There is an extra region where we have zero-order phase transitions for the RN-AdS black holes.
 The critical point where the second-order phase transition happens is not modified.
 And the region between the first-order and second-order transition, as shown by the darkest color in Fig. \ref{G-500} and \ref{G-100}, is where the zero-order phase transition happens.
 As expected, the deviation from the transitional black hole thermodynamics and the zero-order phase transitions region increases for larger $G_\tN$.
 The zero-order phase transitions are explicitly demonstrated through the behavior of the effective free energy in Fig. \ref{500and100}.
 Zero-order transition is rare in traditional black hole thermodynamics, but we believe this phenomenon should be common when logarithmic corrections are included, although always been ignored in the literature.